Suspect accused of auto theft arrested

 A suspect accused of auto theft has been arrested.

-Martinez was the driver and sole occupant of the vehicle and didn't have permission to take it.
-Martinez was also in possession of shaved vehicle keys, which were used to start the vehicle.
-Rosendo
+On Thursday at about 11:45 a.m. a Porterville Police Officer was patrolling the area of the 700 block of North Walch Way.
+While patrolling, the Officer located a Ford Excursion SUV parked on the roadway.
+The investigating Officer soon discovered the vehicle had previously been reported stolen to the Avenal Police Department on August 2.

-Martinez was also found to have a suspended driver’s license.
-He was taken into custody without incident.
+During the subsequent investigation, Officers received information the subject who had been in possession of the vehicle was inside a nearby residence.
+The subject, later identified as Sendegas, exited the residence and was taken into custody without incident.
+Sendegas was also found to be in possession of items directly linking him to the stolen vehicle.

-Martinez was arrested for possession of a stolen vehicle, possession of burglary tools, and driving on a suspended license.
-Martinez was booked into the South County Detention Facility.
+Sendegas was arrested for auto theft as well as three outstanding misdemeanor warrants.
+Sendegas was booked into the South County Detention Facility.

 Anyone with information regarding this incident is encouraged to contact the Porterville Police Department at (559) 782-7400.